TALXIS/docs/src/en/developer-guide/applications/controls/datasetgeolocationviewer.md

 ## Description

-Control shows a map with points loaded from data set.
+Control shows a map with points loaded from fetch xml.

+## Binding

+This control can be binded to data set (view).

 ## Inputs